 HOW DO I APPLY?

-Applications to study for an MPhil or a PhD are handled centrally by the University’s Postgraduate Admissions Office.
+Applications to study for a PhD are handled centrally by the University’s Postgraduate Admissions Office.

 To apply, you should use the online application system available here.